Allergic reactions raise concerns over COVID-19 vaccine safety

 Los Angeles County is expecting to get another shipment on Tuesday, but healthcare workers and those who live or work in nursing homes are the only ones cleared for the shots in the county right now.

-The Dodger Stadium vaccination site was closed on Monday for the MLK holiday.
+The Dodger Stadium vaccination site was closed on Monday for the Martin Luther King Jr. holiday.

 Meanwhile, Los Angeles County is set to open five more vaccination Super Sites on Tuesday at the Pomona Fairplex, the Forum in Inglewood, Cal State Northridge, the L.A.
 County Office of Education in Downey and Six Flags Magic Mountain in Valencia.